-Most of the computer users consider memory and storage to be the same thing, but the reality is different.
-There is significant difference between both of these components.
+Most computer users consider memory and storage to be the same thing, but the reality is different.
+There is a significant difference between both of these components.
 Both are designed for different purposes.
 In this article, we will cover the differences between these two.

-Memory in your computer/server is a physical component, and contains registers.
+Memory in your computer/server is a physical component and contains registers.
 Its role is to store the data for a short period of time.
-It is also called as DRAM, meaning Dynamic Random Access Memory.
-It is compulsory to have RAM in your computer/server.
+It is also called DRAM, meaning Dynamic Random Access Memory.
+It is compulsory to have RAM in your computer/dedicated server.
 The computer or more specifically the applications installed on it use memory to store some data temporarily that can be accessed by them anytime while they are running.

 Memory cannot be used to store any kind of data that is supposed to stay longer even after reboots, and power cuts.
 Also, you can’t manually store the data in it.
 It is a volatile memory that flushes when the computer is turned off.

 Let’s take an example.
 Suppose you started a browser on your computer.
-The browser will immediately store some core files in memory which are frequently needed for its smooth operation.
-It will keep accessing those file till you keep it running.
+The browser will immediately store some core files in memory that are frequently needed for its smooth operation.
+It will keep accessing those files till you keep it running.
 Once you close the browser, the browser files in the memory may get removed.

 Types of memory:

-Computer performs read and write operations on the storage.
+The computer performs read and write operations on the storage.
 The computer speed also depends on the response/speed of the storage.
-Faster the input/output operations, faster will be the boot process, and other operations.
+Faster the input/output operations faster will be the boot process, and other operations.

 You can store any data on storage manually and delete it at any time if needed.
 Commonly used storage devices are: